haiwen/seafile-admin-docs/manual/maintain/account.md

 When you setup seahub website, you should have setup a admin account.
 After you logged in a admin, you may add/delete users and file libraries.

-#### How to change a user's email
+#### How to change a user's ID

-If you use an email to identify an user (using email as a user's ID), this email is unchangable.
-You can set a contact email to that user via Web UI.
-The user can use the contact email to login and receive notifications.
+Since version 11.0, if you need to change a user's external ID, you can manually modify database table `social_auth_usersocialauth` to map the new external ID to internal ID.

-If you really want to change a user's ID, you should create a new user then use this admin API to migrate the data from old user to the new user: https://download.seafile.com/published/web-api/v2.1-admin/accounts.md#user-content-Migrate%20Account.
+For version below 11.0, if you really want to change a user's ID, you should create a new user then use this admin API to migrate the data from old user to the new user: https://download.seafile.com/published/web-api/v2.1-admin/accounts.md#user-content-Migrate%20Account.